-Full Cycle Bioplastics was founded in 2014 to fight plastic pollution and climate change by transforming organic matter into a compostable alternative to oil-based plastics.
-The technology was bootstrapped in a shed behind a peach processing facility in Fresno, CA. Once validated, the company secured a seed investment and a partnership with the USDA, and has subsequently been scaling its technology and customer base.
+Full Cycle Bioplastics fights plastic pollution and climate change by transforming organic matter into a compostable alternative to oil-based plastics.
+The company was founded in 2014 and bootstrapped in a shed behind a peach processing facility in Fresno, CA. Once validated, the company secured a seed investment and a partnership with the USDA, and has subsequently been scaling its technology and customer base.

-Full Cycle’s proprietary technology converts mixed organic waste — such as inedible food waste, agricultural by-products, and un-recyclable paper — into compostable, marine-degradable bioplastics called polyhydroxyalkanoates (PHA’s).
-PHA’s are made naturally by bacteria, degrade harmlessly at end of life, and are versatile alternatives to many oil-based plastics.
+Full Cycle’s proprietary technology converts mixed organic waste — such as inedible food waste, agricultural by-products, and un-recyclable paper — into cost-competitive, compostable biopolymers called polyhydroxyalkanoates (PHAs).
+PHAs are made naturally by bacteria, degrade harmlessly at end of life, and are versatile alternatives to many oil-based plastics.

 What makes them special?